cjdreamy/m_Kumbush4/COMPLETE_SETUP.md

 ### How to Add Secrets in Supabase:
 1. Go to your **Supabase Dashboard**
-2. Select your AmaniCare project
+2. Select your M-Kumbusha project
 3. Navigate to **Project Settings** (gear icon in bottom left)
 4. Click on **Edge Functions** in the left menu
 5. Scroll down to **Secrets** section